BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/16_1_Understanding_Miniscript.md

 Miniscript offers a regularized, interopable way to represent Bitcoin Script that can be analyzed and optimized.
-Policy abstracts that further to make it easy to design spending policy.
+Policy abstracts that further to make it easy to design spending rules.
 You can create at either level, convert, then use enter the Miniscript or converted Bitcoin Script to create an address, depending on the functionality of the wallet you're using.